phonegap/phonegap-docs/docs/3-references/stockpile-app/2-search-page.html.md

 ## Add JavaScript handling
 In this section you should scroll down to the bottom of the page where the JavaScript default export block is defined to make some changes and additions.

-1. Rename this component by changing `name: Home` to `name: Search`.
+1. Rename this Vue component by changing `name: Home` to `name: Search`.

+		export default {
+	        name: 'Search',
+	        ...
+	    }

 2. Within the `data ()` function, set the value for the `title` variable to `Search`.
-(You may recall this variable from earlier in the lesson when used in the navigation bar).
+(You may recall this variable from earlier in the lesson when it was used in the navigation bar).

 2. Add a `methods` object with a stub for the `onSubmit()` function so your code will compile.
 We will add more to this section later.
 The resulting `export` block should appear as below at this point: